modelica/ssp-ls-traceability/examples/README.md

 > ⚡ *"Did we implement the M\&S right?"* ⚡

 The objective of verification is to ensure that the mathematical model is implemented correctly and then accurately solved.
 Verification is composed of two activities: code verification and calculation verification, which we will discuss now in more detail.
 There we have following topics.
-Click on the list on you will jump to the specific chapter.
+Click on the list, you will jump to the specific chapter.
 - [3.1 Code Verification](#3.1 Code Verification)
   - [3.1.1 Software Quality Assurance] (#3.1.1 Software Quality Assurance)
   - [3.1.2 Numerical Code Verification] (#3.1.2 Numerical Code Verification)